dodoroc/AutoIgnite/README.md

 # AutoIgnite

+- This is an EXPERIMENT not for production; insanity building this without frameworks.
-- This was supposed to be a simple way (console) to track episodes of a series where a mismatch between episode titles/dates/seasons occurred; specifically the show Ridiculousness after Chanel (female laughing host) left.
+- This was supposed to be a simple way (console app) to track episodes of a series where a mismatch between episode titles/dates/seasons occurred by the tv provider and reality made it difficult to track missed episodes.
 - A source of well known episode names is imported and then compared against data received from the api of watched episodes.
 - The source provider (Rogers Ignite) uses Comcast's XFinity system.
 - This project then grew as an experiment and is broken into 3 parts 'Extension' to bypass CORS issues and fetch data, 'Server' which really is just a basic API and 'Site' which is just a dashboard to view the results.